Favianl/agent-panel-demo/README.md

 # Agent Panel

 Web application to manage multiple bank agents with a dashboard to control withdrawals and deposits.
-The application flow is designed to manage a single general cash account for all added banks.
+The application flow is designed to manage a single general cash account for all added bank agents.

 ## Features
 - Deposit and withdrawal buttons to fill out transaction forms with bank agent info to optimize time efficiency.